New Photos Confirm A Milli Vanilli Biopic Is In The Works

-Infamous duo Milli Vanilli are entering the biopic game, with a feature film titled Girl You Know It’s True currently in production.
+Infamous duo Milli Vanilli are to be the focus of an upcoming biopic, with a feature film titled Girl You Know It’s True currently in production.
+The film’s title is borrowed from the act’s 1989 album, which topped the US Billboard 200.

 Directed by Simon Verhoeven, the biopic focuses on Milli Vanilli’s rise to fame during the 1980s.
-Formed by German music producer Frank Farian, Milli Vanilli was comprised of dancers Robert Pilatus and Fabrice Morvan, who went onto earn a Grammy Award and a string of #1 hits in North America – despite the fact they didn’t sing any of their songs.
-The film’s title comes from that of the act’s 1989 record, which wound up topping the Billboard 200 albums chart.
+Formed by German music producer Frank Farian, Milli Vanilli comprised dancers Robert Pilatus and Fabrice Morvan, who went on to earn a Grammy Award and land a string of #1 hits in North America – despite the fact they didn’t sing any of their songs.

-New images released this week reveal key cast members: newcomers Tijan Njie and Elan Ben Ali (above) as Pilatus and Morvan, respectively.
-The role of Farian is to be played by Matthias Schweighöfer (pictured here), while actors Graham Rogers and Bella Dayne are set to portray Milli Vanilli’s U.S. assistant Todd and Milli, Farian’s ‘right-hand woman’.
+New images released this week reveal key cast members: newcomers Tijan Njie and Elan Ben Ali as Pilatus and Morvan, respectively.
+The role of Farian is to be played by Matthias Schweighöfer (pictured here), while actors Graham Rogers and Bella Dayne are set to portray Milli Vanilli’s US assistant, Todd, and Milli, Farian’s “right-hand woman.”

-Along with the cast details, more notes about the Girl You Know It’s True biopic have emerged – namely that Jasmin Davis and Brad Howell are on board as associate producers.
-Howell and John Davis – Jasmine’s late father – were the real voices behind Milli Vanilli.
+Jasmin Davis and Brad Howell have signed on as associate producers – Howell and Jasmin’s late father John Davis were the real voices behind Milli Vanilli.

 Further Reading